Backtest SPY, QQQ, and Compound Growth

 See how your money could have grown with SPY, QQQ, or compound returns.

 Calculate long-term investment outcomes with exact start dates, recurring contributions, and clear methodology.
-Use the homepage calculator for fast estimates, then explore dedicated SPY, QQQ, and compound interest pages for deeper scenarios.
+Use the dedicated SPY, QQQ, and compound interest calculators below, then explore the SPY return calculator, QQQ return calculator, and the compound interest calculator pages for deeper scenarios.

 Assets covered